 Born to a poor family in segregated Kentucky, young Cassius Clay was an awkward and angry youth who embraced boxing as an outlet for his aggression.
-His size, speed, and agility in the ring made him a natural talent, and he turned pro while still a teenager, eventually winning a gold medal in the 1960 Rome Olympics at the age of 18.
+His size, speed, and agility in the ring made him a natural talent, and he turned pro while still a teenager, eventually winning a gold medal at the 1960 Rome Summer Olympics at the age of 18.
 Returning to America, in 1964 he KO’d reigning heavyweight champion Sonny Liston (1932-1970) and won the title for himself.

-By now boxing’s brightest star, Ali spent the remainder of the 1960s and 1970s fighting other champs in hugely-publicized, gimmicky matches such as the “Fight of the Century” against Joe Frazier (1944-2011) in 1970, the “Rumble in the Jungle” against George Foreman (b.
+By now boxing’s biggest star, Ali spent the remainder of the 1960s and 1970s fighting other champs in hugely-publicized, gimmicky matches such as the “Fight of the Century” against Joe Frazier (1944-2011) in 1970, the “Rumble in the Jungle” against George Foreman (b.
 1949) in Zaire in 1974, and a 1975 “Thrilla in Manila” rematch with Frazier in Quezon City, Philippines.
 While Ali would occasionally lose, any fight against him usually lasted over a dozen rounds and was guaranteed to be entertaining.
 His fancy footwork and in-ring taunts were an iconic part of his fighting style, while his charismatic personality and controversial political views drew interest beyond traditional boxing fans.

 Ali’s career declined in the late 1970s, particularly following a disastrous loss to Larry Holmes (b.
 1949) in 1980.
 In 1981, he retired, and in 1984 he announced that he was suffering from Parkinson’s Disease, almost certainly the result of boxing-induced brain damage.
 Despite his handicap, Ali remained a relatively high-profile celebrity in his later years, traveling the world on U.N.-sponsored humanitarian missions and raising funds for charities devoted to underprivileged children and Parkinson’s research.